 How is Asbestos Pipe Lagging Removed?

 There are a number of methods which can be used to remove the pipe lagging and this will be discussed with the client prior to any works commencing.
-Asbestos pipe lagging is removed under what are referred to ‘fully controlled conditions’.
+Asbestos pipe lagging is removed under what is referred to as ‘fully controlled conditions’.
 This means that the material is removed within custom-built airlocks under a negative pressure environment, along with the proper air filtration systems.
 Operatives must be fully trained in the removal of this product and hold relevant qualifications.

 What About Hessian Pipe Lagging?